kidpaul94/PointNetCSPE/README.md

 # PointNetCSPE
 Combination of Contact Surface Pair Estimator (CSPE) and PointNetGPD for Offline 6DOF Grasp Detection.
-The framework takes a complete object point cloud file to generate possible contact point pairs and their robustness (a.k.a grasp dictionaries) for a parallel jaw gripper using both analytical and data-driven models.
+The framework takes a complete object point cloud file to generate possible contact surface pairs and their robustness (a.k.a grasp dictionaries) for a parallel jaw gripper using both analytical and data-driven models.

 ## Table of Contents